Lei Pauku at Hoakalei

 No analysis available

-I looked for an owner-occupancy percentage or descriptive wording such as "80% owner occupied," "majority owner occupied," or "highly owner occupied," but found none.
-The remarks focus on amenities, upgrades, and fees, so there is no public evidence to estimate owner occupancy from these listings.
+I looked for a specific owner-occupancy percentage or phrasing like "majority owner occupied" or "highly owner occupied," but found none.
+Since this is a numeric field and there is no evidence to extract a percentage, the value remains unknown.

-I searched the public remarks for explicit elevator references such as "elevators," "multiple elevators," or a count like "4 elevators," but found none.
-The listings describe townhomes with attached or detached 2-car garages and lanai/balcony features, not shared vertical transportation.
+I searched the public remarks for explicit elevator references such as "elevators," "multiple elevators," or a numbered count, but found none.
+Because there is no current verified value and no remark evidence, the elevator count remains unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.